ketch/RK-Opt/paper.md

 purpose is to create other algorithms.

-Typically, the most obvious formulation of the corresponding optimization is intractable.
-Therefore, these optimization problems are reformulated in ways that make them amenable to available techniques.
+Typically, the most obvious formulation of the corresponding optimization problem is intractable.
+Therefore, these problems are reformulated in ways that make them amenable to available techniques.
 These reformulations include, for instance, turning a nonconvex problem into a sequence of convex problems or even linear programs.
 The resulting algorithms